dark-lion-jp/light-level-2025/README.md

 ### Block Exclusion Conditions

-The rendering on a target block will be excluded if:
+The rendering on a target block will be skipped if:

 - The target block is one of the following:
     - `air`